myint/indent-finder/README.rst

 History:
 --------

+version 1.5:

+- Simplify installation process.
+- Detect when files have no valid indentation.
+- Add Python 3 support.

 version 1.4:

-- improve the heuristic, some file where incorrectly reported as tab when being mixed
+- Improve the heuristic, some file where incorrectly reported as tab when being mixed.
 - ('tab', 4) was returned instead of DEFAULT_OUTPUT when no decision could be made.
 This is now configurable.
-- vim_output() now includes a comment about the detected indentation
+- vim_output() now includes a comment about the detected indentation.

 version 1.31:

-- the --vim-output was not working.
-Fixed in this version
+- The --vim-output was not working.
+Fixed in this version.

 version 1.3:

-- remove indent_checker, this was a useless program
+- Remove indent_checker, this was a useless program.
-- improve the indentation algorithm to be able to detecte mixed type indentation
+- Improve the indentation algorithm to be able to detecte mixed type indentation.
-- detect mixed type indentation, like the one used in vim source files
+- Detect mixed type indentation, like the one used in vim source files.

 version 1.2:

-- add indent_checker, to check the consistency of the indentation of a source tree
+- Add indent_checker, to check the consistency of the indentation of a source tree.

 version 1.1:

-- improve the heuristic by detecting indentation steps
+- Improve the heuristic by detecting indentation steps.

 version 1.0:

-- initial release
+- Initial release.